-- 78. The staff of the VWU reminds the witnesses that they are under a strict obligation to tell the truth when testifying.39 - 79.
-The Support Assistant will explain to the witness who he/she will see in the courtroom and who might directly address the witness.40 The Support Assistant will also point out where the respective person will sit. - 80.
-The in-court familiarisation is repeated if it is assessed to be necessary for the benefit of the witness because the witness is vulnerable and/or has shown difficulties in understanding the proceedings.
+78. The Support Assistant will explain to the witness who he/she will see in the courtroom and who might directly address the witness.39 The Support Assistant will also point out where the respective person will sit.

+79. The in-court familiarisation is repeated if it is assessed to be necessary for the benefit of the witness because the witness is vulnerable and/or has shown difficulties in understanding the proceedings.
 This repetition also presents the opportunity to provide or repeat the demonstration of the granted special and protective measures.